When do you need a business plan?

 It is helpful to compile the information into a temporary table and either use a points system or summarise the details; an example of the table format is below:

-Execution: This section will generally include marketing, sales, pricing, promotional activities, operations plan, location, facilities, hiring plan, risk management, milestone plan, key performance indicators, and success metrics.
+This section will generally include marketing, sales, pricing, promotional activities, operations plan, location, facilities, hiring strategy, risk management, milestone plan, key performance indicators, and success metrics.

-Funding Requests: It is helpful for the reader to give a detailed description of how you will use your funding request, which could be to buy new supplies or materials, pay wages, or cover particular bills until revenue start or increases in line with your forecast.
+It is helpful for the reader to describe how you will use your funding request, which could be to buy new supplies or materials, pay wages, or cover particular bills until revenue starts or increases in line with your forecast.
 In addition, always explain your future strategic financial plans, like paying off debt, issuing dividends, or selling your business.

-Financial Projections: Complement your funding request with projections and a financial model.
-Your goal is to persuade the reader that your business is stable and will be a financial success.
+Complement your funding request with projections and a financial model.
+Your goal is to persuade the reader that your business is stable and will be financially successful.
 Present a financial outlook for the foreseeable future (i.e., the next two to five years).
 Include forecasted income statements, balance sheets, cash flow statements, and capital expenditure budgets.
 For the first year, be even more explicit and use quarterly — or even monthly — projections.
-Make sure to clearly explain your estimates and match them to your funding requests.
+Explain your estimates clearly and match them to your funding requests.